SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/android-cloud-sensor-app.md

 ### Device control

-The Cloud Sensor App can receive real-time control commands from Cumulocity.
+The **Cumulocity IoT Sensor App** can receive real-time control commands from Cumulocity.

 The Messaging widget, for example, can be used to send text notifications to the smartphone.
 The vibration relay control can be used to turn on/off the vibration motor.